ibm-cloud-docs/openshift/openshift_ts.md

 {: tsResolve}
 To set an API key for the `default` resource group, use the {{site.data.keyword.openshiftlong_notm}} CLI.
-1. Log in to the terminal as the account owner.
+1. Log in to the command line as the account owner.
 If you want a different user than the account owner to set the API key, first [ensure that the API key owner has the correct permissions](/docs/openshift?topic=openshift-users#owner_permissions).
     ```
     ibmcloud login [--sso]
     ```